With stricken cruise ship, Japan draws criticism over coronavirus response

 “Quarantine on ship may be increasing risk of infection and creating a barrier to accessing medical care,” said Esther Chernak, an associate clinical professor and director of the Center for Public Health Readiness and Communication at Drexel University in Philadelphia.

-A Kyodo news agency poll over the weekend said 53 percent of respondents weren’t happy with how Abe had handled the situation.
+A Kyodo news agency poll on the weekend said 53 percent of respondents weren’t happy with how Abe handled the situation.

 “The Diamond Princess has proved a bit of a blind spot for us,” a lawmaker from Abe’s ruling party told Reuters, speaking on condition of anonymity because of the sensitivity of the matter.
 “But beyond that, there isn’t a big problem for Japan with the coronavirus.”

 Early on, the health ministry said cases on the ship would not count toward Japan’s domestic tally of infections, in line with World Health Organization guidelines.
-But some experts said it also showed how Japan wanted to avoid the stigma of being seen as a virus hotspot.
+But some experts said it also showed how Japan wanted to avoid the stigma of being seen as a virus hot spot.

 “I like to believe that public health decisions were driven by science and not influenced by politics,” said Mark Kortepeter, a professor at the University of Nebraska College of Public Health.
 “But I am not naive, having worked in this space for decades.
 If that was the impetus, then it backfired.”